 The office serves as a liaison to county veterans’ groups.
 In addition, the office handles burial of indigent veterans and coordinates the placement of flags on all veterans’ graves each Memorial Day.

-Union County’s Office of Veterans Affairs, the Veteran Service Officer (VSO), serves veterans and their families in need of benefits assistance from the U.S. Department of Veterans Affairs at a location close to their homes.
+Union County’s Office of Veteran Services, the Veteran Service Officer (VSO), serves veterans and their families in need of benefits assistance from the U.S. Department of Veterans Affairs at a location close to their homes.
 The VSO maintains contact with local, state and federal agencies and organizations that serve veterans.
 The VSO provides the following information and assistance: